Plan Your Visit!

 Because of the move, there will be no more exhibitions in the museum complex in Zeughausstrasse.

-Please join us in looking forward to the reopening of our museum with a new, innovative permanent exhibition in Q4 of 2023!
+Please join us in looking forward to the reopening of our museum with a new, innovative permanent exhibition in 2023!
 We’re not just changing our address, we’re changing our whole museum concept!

 Tue-Fri: 12:00 to 7:00 pm